personium/website/src/getting-started/appdev-impl.md

 ![Movement history data list](assets/getting-started/trails_locations.png)

-OData is suitable for the data you want to search.
-Use [Entity list acquisition](../apiref/365_List_Entity.md) API of OData collection to get the data list of accommodations for a specific period.
-HTTP communication is as follows.
+OData is suitable for searching through location histories.
+The following is an example of using [Entity list acquisition](../apiref/365_List_Entity.md) API of OData collection to get a list of locations for a specific period.

 ```text
 # request